timm/misc/gawk/peek/docs/col.md

 -----------------------------------------------

-## Summaries of columns of symbols.
+## Summaries of columns of symbols

 ### Sym
 Constructor for summary of symbolic columns.